axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-hdfs/reference-destination-hdfs/_index.md

 | Type:    | string |
 | Default: | N/A    |

 *Description:* The path and name of the log file.
-For example, `hdfs-file("/usr/hdfs/mylogfile.txt")`. {{% productparam "abbrev" %}} checks if the path to the logfile exists.
-If a directory does not exist {{% productparam "abbrev" %}} automatically creates it.
+For example, `hdfs-file("/usr/hdfs/mylogfile.txt")`. {{% param "product.abbrev" %}} checks if the path to the logfile exists.
+If a directory does not exist {{% param "product.abbrev" %}} automatically creates it.

 `hdfs-file()` supports the usage of macros.
-This means that {{% productparam "abbrev" %}} can create files on HDFS dynamically, using macros in the file (or directory) name.
+This means that {{% param "product.abbrev" %}} can create files on HDFS dynamically, using macros in the file (or directory) name.

 {{% alert title="Note" color="info" %}}

-When a filename resolved from the macros contains a character that HDFS does not support, {{% productparam "abbrev" %}} will not be able to create the file.
+When a filename resolved from the macros contains a character that HDFS does not support, {{% param "product.abbrev" %}} will not be able to create the file.
 Make sure that you use macros that do not contain unsupported characters.

 {{% /alert %}}